malthaf9/kubernetes-setup-ansible/README.md

 # 🚀 Kubernetes Initialization with Ansible Role
-This repository contains an Ansible role designed to initialize and set up a Kubernetes cluster on a target server.
+This repo contains an Ansible role designed to initialize and set up a Kubernetes cluster on a target server.

 # 📜 Overview
 This Ansible role automates the steps required to set up a Kubernetes cluster.
 It performs tasks such as: